whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 				- Mr Robot says "Believing its real, makes it so."

 			- 00:14:10
-				- Mr Robot says "Too much honesty, too much truth....that'll kill ya."
+				- Mr Robot says "Too much honesty, too much truth....that"ll kill ya."
 				- Mr Robot also says "Everything you see, everything around you is here to help you."

 		- S03E06
 			- 00:05:30
-				- Angela is speaking with her mom at her "celebration of life" party and Angela's mom tells Angela what she believes about this life and asks Angela to believe with her
+				- Angela is speaking with her mom at her "celebration of life" party and Angela"s mom tells Angela what she believes about this life and asks Angela to believe with her

 	- The Colony
 		- S02E03